jakubbinter/AnyQl/README.md

 </a>
 <br/>
 C# library for extracting fields from strings in formats such as json and generating sql INSERT or UPDATE strings from them.
-Curently only supported file formats are Json and Xml.
+Curently only supported file formats are Json and Xml, the only supported sql flavor is sql server.

 > :warning: This project is in development and probably contains some bugs, if you find some, it would be nice if you would create an issue about it!
 ## [Documentation](./docs/AnyQl.md)